UTime Announces Financial Results for The First Six Months of Fiscal Year 2023

-/EIN News/ -- NEW YORK, March 24, 2023 (GLOBE NEWSWIRE) -- UTime Limited (“UTime” or the “Company”) (Nasdaq: UTME), a mobile device manufacturing company committed to providing cost effective products and solutions to consumers globally and helping low-income individuals from established and emerging markets, have better access to updated mobile technology, today announced its financial results for the first six months of fiscal year 2023 ended September 30, 2022.
+NEW YORK, March 24, 2023 (GLOBE NEWSWIRE) -- UTime Limited ("UTime" or the "Company") UTME, a mobile device manufacturing company committed to providing cost effective products and solutions to consumers globally and helping low-income individuals from established and emerging markets, have better access to updated mobile technology, today announced its financial results for the first six months of fiscal year 2023 ended September 30, 2022.

 First Six Months of Fiscal Year 2023 Financial and Operational Highlights